Your Trusted Funeral Director in Dil’s Funeral Services

 Advice for Grieving Families

 What are some common misconceptions about grief that you often encounter, and how do you help families navigate through them?
 People think that having a funeral will bring “closure” and I really struggle with that word.
 As much as possible I try to give an understanding that funerals are vital to the realisation and recognition that someone has died and that by having a funeral we are acknowledging that life and the impact it had on us, good bad or otherwise.
 We can then start to come to terms with it, to learn how to start to live with it.
-Knowing that there will be challenges and relief, good moments and tough moments and that its normal and it will get easier to live with over time however that time frame will vary for everyone.
+Knowing that there will be challenges and relief, good moments and tough moments and that it’s normal and it will get easier to live with over time however that time frame will vary for everyone.

 How do you support families in finding their own unique ways to honour and remember their loved ones?
 By trying not to give them a cookie cutter experience.
 Probably one of the biggest ways we can help families is by not rushing the process.
 Giving them all the options not just prejudging what I think they might want then giving them time to consider what is important to them and allowing them to have the time to change their mind.